Submission Preparation Checklist

 STROBE statement, a checklist of items that should be included in reports of observational studies (http://www.strobe-statement.org/)

-Please ensure that all patient data has been de-identified and that you obtained the necessary approval, if necessary, from an ethics commission or an institutional review board.
-The following guideline based on CARE guidance.
+Case report: Please ensure that all patient data have been de-identified and that necessary approval has been obtained, if necessary, from an ethics commission or an institutional review board.
+These guidelines are based on the CARE guidance.

-Letters to the Editor may be submitted to ask questions or offer further contributions in response to work that has been published in the Journal.
-Letters do not include an abstract.
-The text for letters to the editor should not exceed a total 1,200 words.
-It includes references (not to exceed 15), figures (not more than 2) and tables (not to exceed 2).
-Subdivisions of sections are encouraged to help orient the reader but should be general, such as “The Study” and “Conclusions”.
-Letters to the editor are generally updates on recent infectious disease trends and research, but may also respond to recent articles published in SJMS.
+Letter to the Editor: The Letters to the Editor should be short commentaries related to current developments in the medical field and their scientific and social aspects, they may be submitted to ask questions or offer further contributions in response to work that has been published in the Journal.
+Letters do not include a title or an abstract; they should not exceed 1,000 words and can have up to 5 references.
+The references in the letters should not exceed 15 words, figures, not more than two, and tables should not exceed two.
+The subdivisions of sections are encouraged to help orient the reader but should be general, such as “The Study” and “Conclusions.”
+Letters to the editor are generally updates on recent infectious disease trends and research but may also respond to recent articles published in SJMS.